DIY cardboard car-wash early scissor skills practice to promote bilateral coordination, fine motor control, and straight-line cutting accuracy.

-First, using a rule, Adrian drew straight lines and then he started cutting, making strips.
-It is very important to instill the proper scissor grip from the beginning since the longer the child uses an incorrect grip, the more difficult it will be to unlearn such habit.
+First, using a rule, Adrian drew straight lines, and then he started cutting on the straight line, making strips.
+It is very important to instill the proper scissor grip from the beginning since the longer the child uses an incorrect grip, the more difficult it will be to unlearn such a habit.

 Just like a proper pencil grip or a pincer grip (holding small items with a thumb and a pointer finger), the proper scissors grip must be actively taught since it is completely unlike any other grips a child has used.
 The proper scissors grip requires a child to rotate his hand so that the thumb faces up, while the pinky points down.
 A child has to spread his thumb and pointer finger as far apart as possible while using his palm to help stabilize the scissors.
 Cutting can be challenging for little ones, and the only way to become comfortable with cutting activity is a frequent practice.

 Turn the cardboard box upside down and cut out a square for a door and few squares for the windows.
 After Adrian finished cutting straight lines, he wrote “CAR WASH” and glued the paper with cut-strips to the cardboard box.